 There is one thing which will get a child through thick and thin.
 It will get them through a week of school with homework every single night.
 It will get them through parental requests and requirements, cleaning their rooms, making their beds and brushing their teeth, every single day.
 When they see this on the horizon, their whole world is a glass half full.

 Spending the night with a friend is one of those events when the realization exceeds the anticipation.
 Those treasured hours chatting, laughing, telling stories, watching television or movies or playing games are sacred childhood memories.
-In Sleepover with Beatrice & Bear (Nancy Paulsen Books, an imprint of Penguin Young Readers Group) written and illustrated by Monica Carnesi a solution is sought by one kind and clever friend.
+In Sleepover with Beatrice & Bear (Nancy Paulsen Books, an imprint of Penguin Young Readers Group, August 7, 2014) written and illustrated by Monica Carnesi a solution is sought by one kind and clever friend.

 Beatrice and Bear met on a clear spring day.

 Like some first time meetings, an innocent blunder brought them together.
 The erring party quickly made amends.
 They did what bosom buddies do in the awakening world after winter.

 Rain or shine they continued to enjoy activities with one another through summer and into autumn.
 One day Beatrice looked and looked for Bear.
 He was nowhere to be found.
 Squirrel informed the baffled bunny Bear was off to hibernate.